ibm-cloud-docs/codeengine/configmap-secret.md

 Use defined secrets with jobs or apps.
 Let's use secrets that were previously defined with the CLI with a job.

-To use a secret with a job with the CLI, specify the `--env-fromsecret` option on the `job create`, `job update`, `jobrun submit` or `jobrun resubmit` commands.
+To use a secret with a job with the CLI, specify the `--env-fromsecret` option on the `job create`, `job update`, `jobrun submit`, or `jobrun resubmit` commands.
 Similarly, to reference a secret from an application with the CLI, specify the `--env-from-secret` option on the `app create` or `app update` commands.

 This scenario uses the CLI to run a job that references a secret.